 Walking along Corso Rossellino and its narrow tributaries, your nose will lead you straight to one of the town’s many artisan cheese shops.
 Pecorino (sheep milk cheese) from the area is justly famous.
 We recommend a visit to an artisan cheese shop for a taste of some of this buttery and nutty goodness.
 There are plenty of variations in taste and texture, and you’ll find shops selling local honey too – a typical Tuscan pairing.

-Cheese is the protagonist in a quirky game that takes place every year (usually in september) in the main square.
-Il “gioco del cacio al fuso” in Pienza is a sort of bowls played with cheese, where different contrade roll their way to local glory.
+Cheese is the protagonist in a quirky game that takes place every year (usually the first Sunday in september) in the main square.
+Il “Gioco del cacio al fuso” in Pienza is a sort of bowls played with cheese, where different contrade roll their way to local glory.

 Once your tastebuds are satisfied, a little meandering will lead you to the southern part of the town from which you can see a spectacular view of the Val D’Orcia.